DHortaD/nrich-halo/README.md

 # nrich-halo

 This repository contains code which will allow you to replicate the results presented in the paper 'The contribution of N-rich stars to the Galactic Stellar halo using APOGEE red giants' (Horta et al. 2020c).
+The scripts are an adaptation of the "halo-mass" code (https://github.com/jmackereth/halo-mass) written by jmackereth.

 # Dependencies